hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 address of the subdomain owner, and the identifier of the Stacks transaction which anchored the subdomain creation operation.

-Blockstack provides a reference implementation of a [subdomain registrar](https://github.com/blockstack/subdomain-registrar) service which can be easily operated by any on-chain BNS name owner to allow for the registration of subdomains.
+Stacks provides a reference implementation of a [subdomain registrar](https://github.com/blockstack/subdomain-registrar) service which can be easily operated by any on-chain BNS name owner to allow for the registration of subdomains.

 ## 3.2 Resolving a Stacks DID